-Start up the Ultra Sigma and click to open the GPIB resource search panel as shown in figure (a).
+Start up the Ultra Sigma and click search panel as shown in figure (a).
 Click "Search" and the software will search the GPIB instrument resources connected to the PC.
 The device resources found will be displayed on the right side of the panel as shown in figure (b).
 Click "OK" to add the resource.

-(a)
+(b)